coloradojay/nest-starter/README.md

 ## Description

 [Nest](https://github.com/nestjs/nest) framework TypeScript starter repository with JWT Authentication.
 Features Swagger for documentation, JWT access tokens and decorators for allowing private or public routers.
+Postgres and Adminer are made available using Docker Compose.

 ## Installation